 You and your friends would sit in a line and one person would whisper a phrase to the person next to them.
 This would continue until it reached the final participant who would say the phrase out loud.
-This usually resulted in the entire group laughing.
 Five Tips to Become an Authentic Leader.
 Few transitions test one’s character like moving to a senior leadership role.

 It’s one thing to gain mastery of a particular function or skillset; it’s quite another to take responsibility for, and earn the respect of, employees from different backgrounds, functions, and cultures.
 For many leaders, this transition is marked by a period of self-doubt.
 The newly appointed ask themselves: Am I tough enough?
 Extroverted enough?
 Can I deal with the constant exposure?
-But interestingly, imitating the leadership styles of others may not be the best way to go.
 How To Be Your Own Leadership Development Coach.
 Today’s organizations have a leadership gap.

 According to Deloitte’s "Global Human Capital Trends 2016" report, 89% of executives found the need to strengthen, reengineer, and improve organizational leadership.
 However, more than half (56%) said their organizations are not ready to meet leadership needs, and more than one in five companies (21%) have no leadership programs at all.
 For those who are willing to take the initiative to develop themselves as leaders, this gap represents an opportunity, says leadership coach Karen Lawson, founder of Lawson Consulting Group, Inc..
+Developing oneself as a leader takes time and effort, but can position you for more opportunities, she says.
+Here are six essential components to put yourself on the track to become a more effective leader.
 Don’t Wait to Be Asked: Lead - A roadmap for increasing your influence at work.
 Ask people what they would change about their organizations, and you are likely to get an earful.